pyladies/pyladies-kit/docs/organizer/website/local.md

-# Creating your own Local Website
+# Create a Chapter Website

 Ready to setup your location's website?
 Great!